The call for abstracts is now open. We hope that this will allow the most recent findings and developments to be included in the technical programme.

 Uploading your Abstract

-Your extended abstract will be uploaded in several steps using the online submission module.
-The body of the extended abstract must be uploaded using the Conference Template, either in Word or PDF.
+Your extended abstract will be uploaded in several steps using the online submission portal.
+The body of the extended abstract must be uploaded using the Conference Abstract Template, either in PDF.
+The uploaded extended abstract must be in PDF, other formats are not allowed.
 Please make sure the file is not protected.
+It is not possible to submit or revise an abstract via email.

 EAGE Conditions for Abstract Submission